naturalshine/soother-site/content/docs/004-soother-chatbot.md

 ---
-title: SOOTHER Chatbot
+title: Chatbot API
 date: "2021-04-01"
 draft: false
 weight: 4
 ---

-# SOOTHER's CHATBOT
+# Chatbot API

-## Macsen Chatbot and Context

 To implement SOOTHER's chatbot, I forked [Macsen's Chatbot](https://github.com/techiaith/macsen-sgwrsfot).
 Macsen is an open-source [Welsh Langugage Voice Assistant](http://techiaith.cymru/packages/macsen/?lang=en) that comprises several APIs and a front-end Flutter app, which I forked for [SOOTHER's prototype app](/docs-005-soother-frontend-app).It was a fun challenge both to parse the code AND to translate everything from Welsh!